xyzshantaram/rite-cloud/README.md

 - [async-sqlx-session](async-sqlx-session) used under the terms of the MIT license.
 I've temporarily forked it to fix the version of async-session until Tide updates with the correct fixes to the SQLite session middleware.
+- Inconsolata and Crimson Pro used under the OFL

 ### Contributing